 For our families, friends, and companions, and for all those we love.
+Lord, have mercy.

 Remembering N (Parish patronal), and all the saints, let us offer ourselves and one another to the living God through Christ.
 To you, O Lord.